redwyd/PrivacyJailbreak/README.md

 ## Datasets

-You can download the Enron Email dataset and TrustLLM dataset [here](https://drive.google.com/drive/folders/16Th72F_QcxRAryOIk9L2t0oIps1xnHGW) and place them under the `./data` directory.
+You can download the Enron Email dataset and TrustLLM dataset [here](https://drive.google.com/drive/folders/16Th72F_QcxRAryOIk9L2t0oIps1xnHGW) and place them under the `./data`.

 ## Usage

 You can run a privacy jailbreak attack using the following steps:

-1. First, modify parameters such as `dataset`, `target_model_name`, `attack_model_name`, or `eval_model_name` in script `run.sh`.
+1. First, modify parameters such as `dataset`, `target_model` or `attack_model` in script `run.sh`.
 2. Then, execute the privacy jailbreak attack by running `bash run.sh`.
-Use the `tail` command to monitor the `log` file in real time.
 3. Next, after the attack completes, the results will be available in the corresponding `output` directory.
-4. Finally, evaluate the results using `python eval.py` to compute various metrics such as the Attack Success Rate (ASR).
+4. Finally, evaluate the results using `python eval.py` to compute various metrics such as the ASR.

 ## Acknowledgements